-At its Budget Council meeting on 16 February 2023, the Council has set its budget for the forthcoming financial year (23/24) and indicative budgets for a further two years.
+At its Budget Council meeting on 22 February 2024, the Council has set its budget for the current financial year (24/25) and indicative budgets for a further two years.
 The budget set is balanced and includes some budgeted transfers to earmarked reserves for key risk areas.